lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 }
 ```

-The next step missing now is to modify the `init` method in or `Game` struct:
+The next step missing now is to modify the `init` function in or `Game` struct:

 ```zig
 const zm = @import("zm");